 What is Forest School?

 The Forest School model arrived in the UK from Scandinavia in the 1980’s.
-Through exploring, experiencing and engaging with the natural world, Forest School enables children to develop emotionally, socially, physically, and building a range of skills.
-It is a long term program delivered by trained practitioners within a natural environment (not necessarily a forest).
-Activities are child initiated and led, or be ideas that I introduce, they could be anything from building a rope swing to making art from natural materials.
-Children are encouraged to use tools (supervised), make their own choices and to take considered risks.
-We will provide a safe, secure environment for the children, and to enable them to follow their own interests by providing encouragement, skills, knowledge, equipment and guidance.
+Through exploring, experiencing and engaging with the natural world, Forest School enables children to develop emotionally, socially, physically, and build a range of skills.
+It is a long term, year round process, delivered in an outdoor setting (not necessarily a forest).
+Activities can be child initiated and led, or be ideas that I introduce, they could be anything from swinging on a rope swing, to making art from natural materials.
+Children are encouraged to use tools (supervised), make their own choices, resolve problems, and to take considered risks.
+My role is to provide a safe, positive environment for the children, and to enable them to follow their own interests by providing encouragement, skills, knowledge, equipment and guidance.
 We have a circle time at the beginning and end, but apart from that there is no set program during a session.
 Children have time to explore, try things out in an unhurried way, and build positive relationships with adults and their peers.

 Skills that can be developed include: